April 6, 2018

 Our newsroom works hard each day to be thoughtful about the news and how we cover it.
 Here, and throughout public media, we take pride in being non-partisan, accurate, impartial, and independent.
 In pursuit of those aims, we also hold ourselves accountable.

-To that end, we have this news to share.
+To that end, we have two items to share.

-Harriet Jones has been a trusted voice at Connecticut Public Radio for years.
+First, Harriet Jones has been a trusted voice at Connecticut Public Radio for years.
 She is currently managing editor -- which means she runs our daily news operation.
-This week, her husband, Bob Statchen, will announce he’ll run as a Democrat for the 18th state senatorial district in the 2018 election.
+On February 20, 2018, her husband, Bob Statchen, filed to run as a Democrat for the 18th state senatorial district in the 2018 election.

 In an effort to avoid real and perceived conflicts of interest, and after consultation with NPR, we are taking the following steps in advance of the election season: